alxgmpr/FrodoBot/README.md

 * Make changes to the example file and then rename it as `profiles.js`
 * User/pass authenticated proxies are **not** supported, only IP authentication for now.
 * Shipping address == billing address.
+* Cards supported: `Visa` and `Master Card`.
+Amex coming later.
+* PerimeterX tokens last 10 minutes.
+I wouldnt start the bot more than 10 minutes out as if the token expires, it will take some time to replace.
+* Drop times are 24 hour, in the local timezone that the script is being ran.

 ### Modes

 1) **Mode 1**: Guest mode.
 This is the most vanilla usage of the bot.
 Adds to cart
 2) **Mode 2**: Login release mode.
 This is the most powerful option.
-Requires the shoes to be added to the cart via desktop and then login to account.
+Requires the shoes to be added to the cart via desktop and then login to account on the bot.
 3) **Mode 3**: Restock mode.
 Similar to guest mode.
 This is in development.

 ### License